Images »Galleries and Slideshows

 Image galleries on WordPress.com are a great way to share your pictures with your friends, family, and your followers.
 An image gallery will display a set of small images attached to a particular post or page.
 Readers can click on any image to launch a full-size carousel that allows them to scroll through the entire gallery one image at a time.
 With the slideshow option, images will automatically move from one to the next after a few seconds.

-You have three choices for how a gallery will be displayed in your post: a thumbnail grid layout, a tiled mosaic-style layout, or in a slideshow.
+You have several choices for how a gallery will be displayed in your post: a thumbnail grid layout, a tiled mosaic-style layout, or in a slideshow.
 All sites default to the thumbnail grid style.
 You can also style each gallery individually.

 Tiled layouts can display in one of three styles: rectangular tiles, square tiles, or circular tiles.
 Along with looking great, the rectangular and square tiled layouts also have hover-over captions to save space while making captions accessible.
 (Check out examples of all three layout options in this post.)